Liverpool 0-1 Inter (agg: 2-1): Reds hold on against ten-man Nerazzurri

 PlayStation® Player of the Match: Milan Škriniar (Inter)

-"Škriniar showed excellent composure for Inter, building from the back and managing to contributing to a rare clean sheet for the visitors at Anfield."
+"Škriniar showed excellent composure for Inter, building from the back and managing to contribute to a rare clean sheet for the visitors at Anfield."

 UEFA Technical Observer panel